Working Group on Gynaecology and Obstetrics

 Preventing the transmission of HIV to newborns

-Improving ultrasound diagnostics
+Improvements in ultrasound diagnostics

 Maintaining the mostly quite dated ultrasonic devices is a constant challenge.
 We are therefore regularly accompanied by technicians on our assignments.